-4.24 These regulations apply to Bachelor of Arts (BA), Bachelor of Engineering, Bachelor of Law (LLB) and Bachelor of Science (BSc) awards, including the Bachelor of Science (Economics) (BSc (Econ)) and Bachelor of Science (Engineering) (BSc (Econ)) awards.
+4.25 These regulations apply to Bachelor of Arts (BA), Bachelor of Engineering, Bachelor of Law (LLB) and Bachelor of Science (BSc) awards, including the Bachelor of Science (Economics) (BSc (Econ)) and Bachelor of Science (Engineering) (BSc (Eng)) awards.

-Standard bachelors programmes
+Standard bachelors programmes (full-time)

-- 4.25 To progress from one developmental year to the next on a standard BA, BEng, LLB, BSc, BSc (Econ), or BSc (Eng), a student must both: - i take and pass modules as follows: - a developmental year one to two: take 120 credits including a minimum 90 at level 4 in year one.
+- 4.26 To progress from one developmental year to the next on a standard full-time BA, BEng, LLB, BSc, BSc (Econ), or BSc (Eng), a student must both: - i take and pass modules as follows: - a developmental year one to two: take 120 credits including a minimum 90 at level 4 in year one.
 Pass a minimum 90 credits in year one.
-Achieve a minimum mean average year mark of 40.0 or higher. - b developmental year two to the final developmental year: take 120 credits including a minimum 90 at level 5 in year two.
+Achieve a minimum weighted average year mark of 40.0 or higher. - b developmental year two to the final developmental year: take 120 credits including a minimum 90 at level 5 or higher in year two.
 Pass a minimum 195 credits across years one and two.
-Achieve a minimum weighted average mark of 40.0 or higher using the two mean average year marks in a 1:3 weighting (year one counting for 25 per cent and year two for 75 per cent of the mark). - ii fail (after resit) no more than 30 credits in any one developmental year.
+Achieve a minimum weighted average mark of 40.0 or higher using the two weighted average year marks in a 1:3 weighting (year one counting for 25 per cent and year two for 75 per cent of the mark). - ii fail (after resit) no more than 30 credits in any one developmental year.